Yes No Share to Facebook

 Answer: Yes, a person can face repeated charges if the violation is ongoing and not a singular, isolated incident.
 This means that if the violation continues, such as excessive noise or an unkempt property, municipal authorities have the right to issue new charges and fines over time.
 Crystal Clear Legal Services is here to assist you with navigating these complex legal matters effectively.

-Can a Person Be Charged With a Bylaw Offence Over and Over Again?
+Can a Person Be Repeatedly Accused of a Bylaw Violation?

 Understanding the Inapplicability of the Res Judicata Principle to Continuous Bylaw Violations As Ongoing Offences